matrix-io/matrix-documentation/docs/matrix-creator/troubleshooting.md

 shutdown command invoked
 ```

-Wait 8 seconds for your device to power off and unplug the power cable from your device.
+Power off your device.

 ```language-bash
 sudo poweroff
 ```

+Wait until the green led on your Raspberry Pi blinks 10 times, then unplug the power cable from your Raspberry Pi.

-Plug the power cable back into your device.
+Plug the power cable back into your Raspberry Pi.

 ## Reinstall MATRIX Kernel Modules